lyteword/chspurgeon-tod/volume-3/psalm-53.md

 **Verse 1.**

-1\.The folly of atheism.
+1\.
+The folly of atheism.
 He who says there is no God is a fool.

 (a) No reason for the assertion.

 (b) All reason against it.

-2\.The seat of atheism is the heart; it is a moral unbelief not an intellectual, the language of the will not of the understanding.
+2\.
+The seat of atheism is the heart; it is a moral unbelief not an intellectual, the language of the will not of the understanding.

-3\.Cause of atheism.
+3\.
+Cause of atheism.

 (a) Loving evil.